- Massachusetts State Wildlife Action Plan

 - Habitat Stewardship Brochure Series

-The series titles include: Shrublands, Grasslands, Peatlands, Vernal Pools, Appalachian Oak-pine, Forests, Lowland Spruce-fir Forests, Marsh and Shrub Wetlands, Floodplain Forests.
+The series titles include: Vernal Pools, Peatlands, Shrublands, Floodplain Forests, Grasslands, Appalachian Oak-Pine Forests, Lowland Spruce-Fir Forests, Marsh and Shrub Wetlands, Hemlock-Hardwood-Pine Forest, Shorelines, Northern Hardwood-Conifer Forests, and Headwater Streams.

 - Landowner's Guide to New England Cottontail Habitat Management